BlidDev/Niv/wiki/input_and_output.md

 **Desc:**

-Does the same thing as `print` but instead of printing it to the screens it returns the formatted string as a variable.
+Does the same thing as `print` but instead of printing it to the screen it returns the formatted string as a variable.

 **Return value:** `STR` containing the formated string.